maldoinc/wireup/docs/pages/configuration.md

 ### Structured Objects

 You are not limited to primitives.
 You can inject entire configuration objects, such as Dataclasses or Pydantic models.
 This allows you to group related settings and inject only what a service needs.

 === "Dataclass"
     ```python
     from dataclasses import dataclass

     @dataclass
     class DatabaseConfig:
         url: str
         max_connections: int

     container = wireup.create_sync_container(
         config={"db_config": DatabaseConfig(url="...", max_connections=10)},
-        injectables=[...]
+        injectables=[...],
     )
     ```

 === "Pydantic"
     ```python
     from pydantic_settings import BaseSettings

     class DatabaseSettings(BaseSettings):
         url: str
         max_connections: int = 10

     container = wireup.create_sync_container(
         config={"db": DatabaseSettings()},  # Loads from env automatically
-        injectables=[...]
+        injectables=[...],
     )
     ```